 The use of Finite Element Analysis (FEA) to solve boundary-value problems in a variety of engineering fields could be a powerful technique.
 Similarly, FEA has been widely used for simulating electromagnetic fields in antennas, radar scattering, microwave and RF engineering, high speed and frequency circuits, wireless communication, electromagnetic compatibility, photonics, remote sending, biomedical engineering and space exploration.

 SOLIDWORKS Simulation is fully integrated in your SOLIDWORKS CAD.
 The great thing about the SOLIDWORKS software is that it lets you carry out the tests and evaluations in the same environment letting you determine and analyze product performance early in the design process.
-This reduces the cost for physical prototypes and takes away the time to alternate between filed tests and modifications.
+This digital prototyping reduces the cost for physical prototypes and takes away the time to alternate between filed tests and modifications.

 SOLIDWORKS Simulation offers three simulation solutions design to meet the needs of different users: